devoriales/cheatsheets/helm-cheatsheet/README.md

-# The Helm Cheatsheet: Maximizing Kubernetes Deployments
+# Devoriales - Helm Cheatsheet

 Helm is the package manager for Kubernetes.
 This guide serves as a comprehensive reference for managing charts, releases, and repositories, from day-to-day operations to advanced chart development.